lucono/xtypejs/project/extensions/xtypejs-extension-autocamel-name-scheme/README.md

 # xtypejs Extension - Auto Camel Name Scheme

-This extension provides a virtual name scheme named `auto-camel`, which when is the active name scheme, automatically assigns a cemel-cased type name to all types in xtypejs, including all default and custom types.
+This extension provides a virtual name scheme named `auto-camel`, which when is the active name scheme, automatically assigns a camel-cased type name to all types in xtypejs, including all default and custom types.
+This happens automatically, so that even custom types registered in xtypejs only after the extension has been applied to xtypejs, will also each automatically acquire a camel-cased version of their respective type names in the `auto-camel` name scheme, which is how the `auto-camel` name scheme provided by this extension differs from the regular xtypejs `camel` name scheme module.

+Note that this is an xtypejs extension, not an xtypejs name scheme.
+It therefore must be registered to xtypejs using the `xtype.ext.registerExtension` method, and cannot be registered with the `xtype.ext.registerNameScheme` method.

 ### Installation with npm